dotnet/corefx/Documentation/building/code-coverage.md

 ## Issues

 Issues are opened for a library when a cursory examination of its code coverage reveal that there are likely still some meaningful gaps that need to be addressed.
 We welcome contributions to our test suites to help address these gaps and close these issues.
-Many of these issues are marked as "up for grabs".
+Many of these issues are marked as [up-for-grabs](https://github.com/dotnet/corefx/labels/up-for-grabs).

 An issue need not be addressed in its entirety.
 We happily accept contributions that improve our tests and work towards improving code coverage numbers even if they only incrementally improve the situation.